avy-sha/ghost-now/README.md

 - Now for starting ghost and other services.
 Simply run:

         sudo bash start.sh
+### The ghost should now be running on the url that was defined in the docker-compose.yml

 ## Backup Setup
 Once the ghost server is running you can setup backups for ghost's db (Mysql in this case).